natgo/wt-wiki-scraper/wikitext-transpiled/ground/Sd.Kfz.%20140%2F1.md

 The tank's armament consisted of a 20 mm automatic KwK38 L/55 cannon paired with a 7.92 mm MG42 machine gun.
 The guns could be pointed anywhere between -4 and 70 degrees and so could fire at air targets.
 The tank's ammunition included 300 shells and 1,500 machine gun rounds.

 The open-top hexahedral turret, manufactured by the company Appelt, was equipped with a metal mesh to protect against hand grenades.
 The tank's armor thickness ranged from 8 to 50 mm.
 Its operational weight reached 9,750 kg.
-At this weight, its maximum highway speed was 52 kph, and its maximum highway range was 240 km.
+At this weight, its maximum highway speed was 52 km/h, and its maximum highway range was 240 km.

 The Aufklärungpanzer 38(t) tank was accepted into the Wehrmacht in 1944, but large-scale production of the machine was never successfully introduced.
 A total of 70 tanks were produced.